-The Separate Science syllabi are split into Physics, Chemistry and Biology IGCSEs, with the students having separate lessons for each subject.
+The Separate Science syllabi are split into Biology, Chemistry and Physics IGCSEs, with the students having additional lessons for each subject.
 The depth and breadth of study in each subject area is greater than for the Coordinated Science programme.

 The aims and objectives, in addition to those of Coordinated Science Dual Award, are to: